 Course topics include: Introduction to OSHA, Walking Working Surfaces, Workplace Fires and Emergencies, Electrical Safety, Personal Protective Equipment (PPE), Hazard Communication, Bloodborne Pathogens, Permit-Required Confined Spaces, Lockout/Tagout, and Forklift Safety.

-Visit our Catalog to learn more about our OSHA 10-Hour Safety courses.
+Visit www.advanceonline10hour.com to purchase our OSHA Outreach Program Safety courses.

 This course meets the OSHA requirements in 29 CFR 1910.120 for eight hours of annual refresher training for workers at hazardous waste sites.